Montréal Underground Origins Blog

 Continue Reading >

 Juan Rodriguez is Montreal’s most esteemed, even legendary, rock journalist.
 He began writing about the music he loves in the early 1960s while in high school, publishing one of the first local music fanzines, Pop-See-Cul, from 1966 to 1970.
 He has written countless articles about music ever since, for the Montreal Star, Montreal Gazette and many others.
-It was an honour to have him spend an afternoon at Archive Montreal
+It was an honour to have him spend an afternoon at the ARCMTL

 Continue Reading >